National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 Next comes the [_concept set](_Understanding The Data#Concept Sets), which creates sets of concept ids that are semantically synonymous _for the purposes of this study’s Research Question_.
 The next 4 columns all fall under the general category of [_derived variable](_Analyzing the Data#Using the Knowledge Store); the different columns suggest different roles.
 So a _Formula_ may be independent of the context of use (e.g., [BMI](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-2ED519D&view=focus)), regardless of the research question.
-A _Transformation_ may be more complex, such as “[macrovisit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-B136507&view=focus),”[ref] to indicate a hospital admission, or “[critical visit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C368A83&view=focus),” used in defining a Covid-19 hospitalization.
+A _Transformation_ may be more complex, such as "[macrovisit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-B136507&view=focus)",[ref] to indicate a hospital admission, or "[critical visit](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-C368A83&view=focus)", used in defining a Covid-19 hospitalization.
-A [_Phenotype](Understanding the dat_a#Phenotype & Ingestion Review) defines a clinical construct (“[covid-positive”](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BE5C652&view=focus); “‘[visits with invasive respiratory support](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-8779684&view=focus)”, “[HIV patient](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-1E14E73&view=focus)”), while a _Cohort Definition_ gives the phenotype a [local habitation and a name](https://shakespeare.folger.edu/shakespeares-works/a-midsummer-nights-dream/act-5-scene-1/) (e.g., in the past 5 years) or utilizes an algorithm (e.g., [long covid algorithm-based classification](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-30757BE&view=focus)).
+A [_Phenotype](Understanding the dat_a#Phenotype & Ingestion Review) defines a clinical construct ("[covid-positive](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-BE5C652&view=focus)"; "[visits with invasive respiratory support](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-8779684&view=focus)", "[HIV patient](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-1E14E73&view=focus)"), while a _Cohort Definition_ gives the phenotype a [local habitation and a name](https://shakespeare.folger.edu/shakespeares-works/a-midsummer-nights-dream/act-5-scene-1/) (e.g., in the past 5 years) or utilizes an algorithm (e.g., [long covid algorithm-based classification](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-30757BE&view=focus)).

-The figure recognizes that the _role_ each construct plays depends on the context; “diabetes” could be the target cohort (are patients with diabetes at higher risk of developing Covid-19  sequelae, compared with those who do not?), the confounder (does a presumed treatment for Covid-19 have its effect weakened in the presence of diabetes?), the cause (are there specific outcomes for patients with diabetes?), or the outcome (are any patients with Covid-19 at risk for developing type 2 diabetes?).
+The figure recognizes that the _role_ each construct plays depends on the context; "diabetes" could be the target cohort (are patients with diabetes at higher risk of developing Covid-19  sequelae, compared with those who do not?), the confounder (does a presumed treatment for Covid-19 have its effect weakened in the presence of diabetes?), the cause (are there specific outcomes for patients with diabetes?), or the outcome (are any patients with Covid-19 at risk for developing type 2 diabetes?).

 Iteration starts at the very outset of cohort definition.
 The double arrows in the center of Figure [xxx](#Figure image-022-BuildingBlock.png.) refer to just this back-and-forth work analysts have in deciding when they have the right variable definitions.